nlamirault/scame/README.md

 ## Calendars

-To setup a Google calendar set the `google-ical-calendar` variable using private ics URI.
+To setup a Google calendars set the `google-ical-calendars` variable using private ics URI.